BaherTamer/SwiftUIGuide/SwiftUI Style Guide.md

-# Style Guide:
+# SwiftUI Style Guide:

 ### 💠 Use `Label` Instead of `HStack` for Icon + Text Combinations

 **Why?**
-`Label` is a semantic, built-in SwiftUI component specifically designed for pairing an icon with text.
+> `Label` is a semantic, built-in SwiftUI component specifically designed for pairing an icon with text.
 It improves accessibility, reduces boilerplate, and adapts better to dynamic type, right-to-left languages, and other system-driven layout changes.

 ``` swift
 // Don't